iGEM-HBUT-China/igem-uploads/README.md

 ### 3. Upload directory to specific directory

 If you want to upload a directory and its subdirectories to specific directory, you can use _upload_dir_.
-All items in the dir you specified will be upload to remote root is _target_directory_ is omitted.
+All items in the dir you specified will be uploaded to remote root is _target_directory_ is omitted.

 ```python
 client.upload_dir('path/to/directory')